UPDATED: 10:45 a.m. ET, Feb. 7, 2023

-Tuesday marked the sixth year since Sandra Bland was found dead in police custody following a questionable traffic stop-turned violent by the arresting officer in Texas.
+Tuesday marked the 36th birthday of Sandra Bland, who was found dead in police custody following a questionable traffic stop-turned violent by the arresting officer in Texas in 2015.

 Dashcam video from Encinia’s cruiser suggested he was the aggressor.